 Watering hole attacks are any attacks that identify an external, trusted but vulnerable service frequently accessed by users of a given organization.
 Bad actors exploit these vulnerabilities to deliver a malicious payload to the organization’s network.
 This technique can look just like a zero-day attack, exploiting an unknown or unpublicized vulnerability.

 Next, there’s an IT service, an app, a tool, a website or technology that is frequently used by your employees.
-These services may be integrated with your network or interact directly with your employees, accessing data and communicating a variety of legitimate traffic requests.
+Let's use the example of Slack, which many organizations rely on for both colleague communication and integration with common work apps.
+These services, Slack and others, may be integrated with your network or interact directly with your employees, accessing data and communicating a variety of legitimate traffic requests.

 These services are controlled by a third party, which of course are vulnerable to cyberattacks.
 By exploiting the vulnerabilities, these third-party services can act as a “watering hole” to deliver a malicious payload to your organization.